PitBosch/OLA2022project/README.md

 # OLA2022project
- Project for Data Intelligence Applications with Professor in Politecnico di Milano A.Y.
-2020/2021
+ Project for Data Intelligence Applications with Professor Nicola Gatti in Politecnico di Milano A.Y.
+2021/2022